 17. Market Your Unique Value Proposition

-With so many Realtors sending out real estate mailers of all sorts, having a unique value proposition helps your message stand out from the crowd.
+With so many real estate agents sending out real estate mailers of all sorts, having a unique value proposition helps your message stand out from the crowd.
 Telling them about what makes you different from the others is a way to resonate with that potential client who might have just this issue as a pain point or area of concern.
 People are far more likely to reach out when they feel that their needs are understood.

 If you sometimes struggle with how to communicate with clients more effectively, we list the top 23 real estate books that will help you become a more well-rounded agent.